albirrkarim/react-speech-highlight-demo/README.md

 For individual developer, freelancer, or small business.

-The price is $200.
+The price is USD $200.
 Too expensive?
 See the [demo website](https://react-speech-highlight.vercel.app) maybe theres a discount for you.

 After payment, you’ll be invited to my private repository, where you’ll have access for one year, including all updates during that time.

-For continued access in subsequent years, you can pay $50 annually to remain in the private repository.
+For continued access in subsequent years, you can pay USD $50 annually to remain in the private repository.

 <!-- Go to my [github sponsors](https://github.com/sponsors/albirrkarim) page to buy, select one time pay and fill custom pay with $100. -->